se-piyush/woundtech/webapp/AUTHENTICATION.md

 ## Default Credentials

-For testing and development, use these credentials:
+For testing, use these credentials:

 ```
 Email: super@woundtech.com